jonathonharrell/mirionline/README.md

 Miri Online
 ===========

+Before next patch release bump:
+ - Start hooking up sockets to game engine
+   - Game class should be aware of socket list
+   - Get character list
+   - Be aware of socket state (IE, character selected, etc)
+   - Early tests for engine

 Before next minor release bump:
- - Character create ui

-Before next major release bump:
- - Able to log in, create character, see some amount of UI
+ - Able to log in, select/create character, see some amount of play UI

+Before next major release (1.0):
+ - Miri world done.
+Core features implemented in a meaningful way.
+UI done.
+ - RC @ 2.0: Other planes done.
+Some additional features

 ## @todo